Monsterbeacon/V-Shoppers/README.md

 This Paper has been accepted on ICICT 2024(https://icict.buet.ac.bd/).
 Camera-Ready Paper.pdf is the final paper.
+The video demonstration of the working project is available at https://youtu.be/p7X6x1sk0vI